 International law and regulations

 We will only use your personal information to get in contact with you and to undertake actions with regard to your reported vulnerability.
 We will not distribute your personal information to third parties without your permission, unless we are required to do so by law, or if an external organisation takes over the investigation of your reported vulnerability.
 In that case, we will make sure that the relevant authority treats your personal information confidentially and in line with regulations.

 Reporting a vulnerability

 You can report a vulnerability by sending an e-mail to: email@example.com.
-A prerequisite for sending an e-mail to the above-mentioned e-mail address is that you use this public PGP key, or obtain key-id 0xf26d26b580a482c16424182a2fd69cc31af505de yourself from any well-known keyserver.
+A prerequisite for reporting a security issue by e-mail is that you use this public PGP key, or obtain key-id 0xf26d26b580a482c16424182a2fd69cc31af505de yourself from any well-known PGP keyserver.

 Please write your report in a clear and concise way, including the following in particular: